phpcodebooster/social-login/README.md

 - Login with facebook
 - Login with linkedin
+- Login with twitter
+- Login with google
 - other providers will be added later

 Follow the tutorial here to install this bundle [PCBSocialLoginBundle](http://www.phpcodebooster.com/post/12/symfony2-social-login-plugin/).